 - Recognising how being an effective practice educator can improve a clinicians

-- broader practice & how it can support CPD
+- broader practice and how it can support CPD.

-You will be provided with access to essential reading either in electronic form via the Library website or Blackboard, or as printed study packs.
-Module handbooks will also reflect the range of reading to be carried out.
+You will be provided with access to essential reading either in electronic form via the Library website or Blackboard.
+The module handbook will also reflect the range of reading to be carried out.

 Learning and Teaching

-Scheduled learning: lectures, seminars, tutorials, online activities and work-based
+- Scheduled learning: Lectures, seminars, tutorials, online activities and work-based learning.

-This module will be delivered using a blended learning approach with contact hours expected to be equivalent to 125 hours in total which includes scheduled learning, online learning, student support and work-based learning.
+A variety of learning approaches with contact hours expected to be equivalent to 125 hours in total which includes scheduled learning, online learning, student support and work-based learning.

-You will be required to attend for a combination of lectures and seminars totalling a maximum of 18 hours across separate 3 days, and will have access to a module leader and/or modulesupervisor which will enable additional 1:1 support and guidance.
+You will be required to attend for a combination of lectures and seminars totalling a maximum of 18 hours across three separate days, and will have access to a module leader and/or modulesupervisor which will enable additional one-to-one support and guidance.